kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

 }
 ```

-Calling the coroutine by `await send(...)` will send the response to client, as you imagine, the coroutine `application` is called every time when there comes a request from a client.
+Calling the coroutine by `await send(...)` will send the response to client, as imagined, the coroutine `application` is called every time when there comes a request from a client.

-Now we are confident to say `asyncio` makes your web server handle more requests, but it cannot make your web server handle one request faster - in effect, it gets slightly slower in each request.
+It's confident to say web server handle more requests with `asyncio`, but it cannot speed up one request - in effect, it gets slightly **slower in each request**.

-## Performance tips
+## Tips on performance and benchmarks

-### `Uvloop` is literally dope
+### `uvloop` is dope

-`Asyncio` does help, but actually it's just a [reference implementation](https://www.python.org/dev/peps/pep-3156/).
+The standard library `asyncio` helps, but actually it's just a [reference implementation](https://www.python.org/dev/peps/pep-3156/).
 By leveraging [`Cython`](https://github.com/cython/cython) and [`libuv`](https://github.com/libuv/libuv), [MagicStack](https://github.com/MagicStack) implemented a faster event loop called `uvloop`:

 ![uvloop performance](https://raw.githubusercontent.com/MagicStack/uvloop/master/performance.png)

-Based on `uvloop`, we also have a fast ASGI server implementation called [`uvicorn`](https://github.com/encode/uvicorn).
+Based on `uvloop`, a fast ASGI server implementation called [`uvicorn`](https://github.com/encode/uvicorn) is the de facto server adopted by most asynchronous web frameworks in Python.

-### "Hello world" JSON does not tell the whole story
+### More than "Hello world" JSON benchmarks

 Most benchmarks are focusing two aspects mainly: JSON serialization and database read/write.
 JSON serialization is typically a CPU-bound task in contrast database r/w is an IO-bound task.
-Often we'll have this JSON:
+Often this JSON is:

 ```json
 { "message": "Hello, World!" }
 ```

-And test like this if we choose a Bottle/Flask-like way to define routes:
+With Bottle/Flask-like styles, routes are defined like:

 ```python
 from awesome_framework import JSONResponse, App